nullivex/ah-wiki/examples/Examples:-Actions.md

 ## Example Actions

-**[file](https://github.com/evantahler/actionHero/blob/master/actions/file.js)**: An action which uses actionHero's flat file server to render html content.
-In this way, TCP and web socket clients can also request files, and you can request file content as an action.

 **[cachetest](https://github.com/evantahler/actionHero/blob/master/actions/cacheTest.js)**: This action demonstrates how to handle parameter checking for an actin, and how to use the internal cache methods of actionHero to save and recall data provided from a client.

 **[randomNumber](https://github.com/evantahler/actionHero/blob/master/actions/randomNumber.js)**: This example shows how to craft a simple action with no input, but to respond differently to clients based on their HTTP method (if it exists)